A Year Like No Other

 When you last saw a shooting star, did you make a wish?
 Or wonder what it’s like to zoom towards Earth at a zillion miles a second?
 Well, it’s something like that around here right now!
 A new adventure is underway.
 A new book planned.
 And our website continues to reflect these wondrous events.
 And like a new bub, it’s alive and chucking out surprises.

-After that discovery began the heavy work of removing the equipment we’d stored below – like our six-man life raft, 5 HP outboard, and sails.
-Late that first evening and weary from our travels, we started the long process of storing the fifty kilos of clothes and equipment brought with us.
+After that pleasant discovery began the heavy work of removing the equipment we’d stored below – like our six-man life raft, 5 HP outboard, and sails.
+Late that first evening, and weary from our travels, we started the long process of storing the fifty kilos of clothes and equipment brought with us.

 Let’s Go Sailing ~